 I would never want anyone else to think that, but yet I sometimes do it to my own self.

-This is the antidote to these nasty thoughts.
+There is an antidote to these nasty thoughts.

 I have learned that I need to love the life I have where I am at, and as imperfect as it is.